 Isole e Olena is a winery in Barberino Tavarnelle (formerly Barberino Val d’Elsa) in the western part of the Chianti Classico DOCG region of Tuscany, Italy, midway between Siena and Florence.
 The northern boundary of Castellina in Chianti is just to the south.
 Isole e Olena makes Chianti Classico DOCG and Toscana IGT red wines, a Chardonnay, and a Vin Santo del Chianti Classico DOC.

 Owner: Paolo di Marchi (born 1951) and Marta de Marchi, his wife.
-Paolo began running the estate in 1976.
-He is an agronomist and oenologist.
+Paolo began running the estate in 1976 and is an agronomist and oenologist.
 His family’s home and vineyard is Proprieta Sperino, in Lessona in northern Piemonte.
-This is round by Marta and Paolo’s older son, Luca.
+This is run by Marta and Paolo’s older son, Luca (3rd generation).